Pylons/pyramid_chameleon/docs/glossary.rst

     and ``request``: this calling convention is useful for traversal-based applications in which a :term:`context` is always very important.
-A view callable is the primary mechanism by which a developer writes user interface code within :app:`Pyramid`.
+A view callable is the primary mechanism by which a developer writes user interface code within :app:`pyramid_chameleon`.
 See `Views Chapter
     <http://readthedocs.org/docs/pyramid/en/latest/narr/views.html>`_ for more
-    information about :app:`Pyramid` view callables.
+    information about :app:`pyramid_chameleon` view callables.
 See `view callable in the Pyramid docs <http://readthedocs.org/docs/pyramid/en/latest/glossary.html
     #term-view- callable>`_.